sensu/sensu-docs/content/sensu-go/5.5/reference/agent.md

 ## Configuration

 You can specify the agent configuration using a `/etc/sensu/agent.yml` file or using `sensu-agent start` [configuration flags][24].
-See the example config file provided with Sensu at `/usr/share/doc/sensu-go-agent-5.5.0/agent.yml.example`.
+See the example config file provided with Sensu packages at `/usr/share/doc/sensu-go-agent-5.5.0/agent.yml.example` or [available here](/sensu-go/5.5/files/agent.yml).
 The agent loads configuration upon startup, so you must restart the agent for any configuration updates to take effect.

 ### Configuration summary